 Hence,

-Molar mass is the mass of one mole of a substance.
+Molar mass is the mass of one mole of a substance (unit: g/mol).
+It is obtained from the Periodic Table.

 Mass of 1 mol of copper metal = 64 g (64 gmol-1)